 Eligible Uses

-There are four categories of funding under the PROTECT Discretionary Grant Program.
+There are four categories of funding under the PROTECT Competitive Grant Program.

 - Planning Grants, including vulnerability assessments, technical capacity building, evacuation planning, and development of a Resilience Improvement Plan